 What is SpamAssassin?

 Apache SpamAssassin is a popular, open-source solution developed by Apache back in 2001.
-It’s a tool that can be easily installed and set up on a mail server to filter out unwanted emails.
-It incorporates various anti-spam techniques, which include Bayesian and DNS filtering, or the so-called SpamAssassin blacklist.
+It’s a tool that one can easily install and set up on a mail server to filter out unwanted emails.
+It incorporates various anti-spam techniques, which include Bayesian and DNS filtering or the so-called SpamAssassin blacklist.

-SpamAssassin is also widely used as a tool for email deliverability testing.
-It’s also incorporated into Mailtrap as one of the tools for testing emails before they’re sent to end-users.
-Other popular platforms that utilize SpamAssassin include EmailonAcid, Mail-tester, and Glock Apps.
+SpamAssassin is widely used as a tool for email deliverability testing and is integrated with many other popular email platforms.
+For example, it’s incorporated in Mailtrap Email Testing as one of the tools for testing emails before they’re sent to end-users.

 SpamAssassin analyzes each email and gives it a score.
 The lower the score, the higher the chance of an email landing in an inbox.
 The tool can be set to any base value, but most commonly ‘5’ is used.